meilisearch/documentation/learn/getting_started/quick_start.md

 # Quick start

-> Hello darling
+> Hello dolly
-it is me darling
+it is me dolly

 ::: warning
 If you restart Meilisearch after creating a dump, you will not be able to use the dumps endpoint to find out that dump's `status`.
 This has no effect on the dump file itself.